KtaneModules/KTaNE_KugelblitzRework-Ob3vious/README.md

 - A group of 4 Kugelblitz modules with a green quirk, a violet quirk and either the blue or the indigo quirk.
 This group pulses every 4.2 seconds during submission.
 - A group of anywhere between 2 and 4 Kugelblitz modules, with choice between the red, orange and yellow quirks.
 This group pulses with whatever pacing is set by the player in modsettings.
 Note that it is not a group of up to 8 modules, because the set itself indicates that only 3 different quirks are allowed at most.
 - A group of exactly one module, meaning no quirks.
 This group also uses the pacing set in modsettings.
 - A group with complete freedom of quirk selection.
 During submission phase, the group will pulse every 2 seconds.

+Groups can exist at the same time, or in sequence if you use factory sequence mode.
+A new group will only be created when the already generated groups are completely unable support the current number of Kugelblitz modules.